 🎯 Development Approach

-Over five years, I've seen the same problems in different projects.
-Not technical ones — organizational.
-Development starts without a clear architecture, the first release comes out later than planned, and then half the time goes into refactoring instead of new features.
+Over five years, I've seen the same problems in various projects.
+Not technical problems — organizational ones.
+Development starts without clear architecture, the first release comes out later than planned, and then half the time is spent on refactoring instead of new features.
 My approach is built around preventing this.

-Problem: "let's do it first, then figure it out"
+Problem: "Let's build it first, then figure it out"

-The most common situation is a project starting without database and architecture design.
-Three months later, it turns out that the schema cannot handle real data, and adding a new feature means rewriting half the code.
-I always start with data modeling and defining system boundaries — even if the client wants to "just launch quickly".
+The most common situation is a project starting without database design or architecture.
+After three months, it turns out the schema can't handle real data, and adding a new feature means rewriting half the code.
+I always start with data modeling and defining system boundaries — even if the client wants to "just launch quickly."

-A team of two people builds a distributed system with five services, Kafka, and separate databases — because "that's the right way."
-As a result, 90% of the time goes into infrastructure, not the product.
-For an early-stage startup, a well-written monolith on Spring Boot — is often the more correct solution.
-Microservices appear when there is a real need, not from day one.
+A team of two builds a distributed system with five services, Kafka, and separate databases — because "that's the right way."
+As a result, 90% of the time is spent on infrastructure, not on the product.
+For an early-stage startup, a well-written monolith on Spring Boot is often the more appropriate solution.
+Microservices emerge when there's a real need, not from day one.

-"First, let's make it work, then optimize" — a classic that costs dearly.
-N+1 queries in Hibernate, lack of indexes, lack of caching — all of this is easily solved at the architecture stage and very difficult to fix in production under load.
-Redis, correct indexes, asynchronous processing of heavy operations — I lay this foundation immediately.
+"Let's make it work first, then optimize" — a classic that comes at a high cost.
+N+1 queries in Hibernate, lack of indexes, lack of caching — all of this is easily addressed at the architecture stage and very difficult to fix in production under load.
+Redis, proper indexes, asynchronous processing of heavy operations — I incorporate these from the start.

 A year later, the developer who wrote the system no longer works at the company.
 A new developer spends weeks trying to understand what's going on.
-Readable code, clear structure, documentation of critical decisions — this is not about perfectionism, it's about the cost of maintenance.
+Readable code, clear structure, documentation of critical decisions — this isn't about perfectionism, it's about maintenance cost.

 Good architecture is not one that looks beautiful on a diagram, but one that is easy to change when business requirements change.